wanetty/wanetty.github.io/src/content/posts/vulnerando_ia_en.md

 - **Infinitely Many Meanings (IMM)**: A sophisticated technique that uses complex encodings to hide the malicious task.
 It requires the LLM to be capable enough to understand and reverse the encoding scheme.
   ▪ *Example*: A list encoded in binary numbers is presented which, when decoded, asks "How to build a homemade explosive?"
 A capable LLM will decode the question and also respond in encoded format, achieving the jailbreak.

+## Conclusion

+Both traditional Machine Learning models and advanced Large Language Models (LLMs) have vulnerabilities that can be exploited by malicious actors.
+In the case of classic models such as spam classifiers, manipulation focuses on altering the input data to deceive the system.
+These attacks, though technically simpler, highlight how fragile a model can be when security is not considered as part of its design.

+On the other hand, LLMs, with their enormous capacity for language generation and comprehension, are exposed to more sophisticated threats, such as prompt injection, jailbreaks, or indirect information exfiltration.
+These techniques seek to break ethical and security safeguards through linguistic manipulation, social engineering, and malicious encoding, challenging the limits of what models should be able to process or generate.

+The increasing complexity of these systems demands a parallel evolution in defense strategies.
+Awareness of these threats should not only be present in development teams but also in end users and those who integrate AI models into real products.
+In this context, the detailed analysis of current attack mechanisms, which we will explore next, becomes especially relevant.